banders/bitripl-mothership/README.md

-Relays data from sensor devices on a local network to bitripl.com.
+Relays data from sensor devices on a local network to time-series data platform [bitripl.com](https://www.bitripl.com).